Instructions for Authors

 Submission of a manuscript to SISC is representation by the author that the manuscript has not been published or submitted simultaneously for publication elsewhere.
 In general, papers that have appeared in conference proceedings will not be considered unless significantly revised.
 If a paper has appeared previously, in any form, authors must clearly indicate this in both their cover letter and in a footnote on the first page of the paper.

-If your paper contains material (for example, tables or figures) from another published source, the previously published material must be accompanied by written permission from the author and publisher.
+If your paper contains material (for example, tables or figures) from another source, that material must be accompanied by written permission from the copyright holder.
+Permission is needed in cases of alternations to the original, as well.
 Complete addresses (including e-mail addresses and fax and phone numbers) should be provided for all authors.
 To assist referees unpublished references can also be submitted with an indication of wther they have been accepted for publication

 Authors may suggest an editor from among those listed on the journal's masthead, but the Editor-in-Chief has the exclusive right to assign papers to members of the editorial board.
 The editors reserve the right to reject any manuscript that does not conform to the journal's standards.